KingsMentor/MobileVisionBarcodeScanner/README.md

 #### Contributions

-Contributions are welcomed.
+Contributions are welcome.
 Generally, contributions are managed by issues and pull requests.

 1. Submit an issue describing your proposed fix or feature.
 2. If your proposed fix or feature is accepted then, fork, implement your code change.